King formally removes Andrew’s prince title and HRH style

 Charles’s decision to banish Andrew from the monarchy and remove his birthright to be a prince, as well as his dukedom, followed growing controversy over his links to paedophile financier Jeffrey Epstein.

-Andrew has tainted the reputation of the royal family with his association with Epstein and for many years was dogged by allegations he sexually abused Virginia Giuffre after she was trafficked by the financier.
+Andrew has tainted the reputation of the royal family through his association with Epstein and for many years has been dogged by allegations he sexually abused Virginia Giuffre after she was trafficked by the financier.

 He has strenuously denied the allegations.